European shares weaken on US interest rate fears and Italian budget row

 EUROPE

-German airline Lufthansa gained 4 per cent to €20.24, benefitting from generally good sentiment towards the sector.
+German airline Lufthansa gained 4 per cent to €20.24, benefiting from generally good sentiment towards the sector.
 Heidelberg Cement dipped 1 per cent to €60.10.

 Luxury goods group Richemont’s shares fell 6.4 per cent after it said sales growth slowed and management struck a cautious note.